codefori/vscode-ibmi-walkthroughs/content/code-ibmi-tips/runSql.md

 ### SQL processors

 Newer version of SQL provided by Db2 for i allows you to run CL commands in a script.
-When do you this in Code for IBM i, the spool will be written to the standard IBM i Output channel.
 There are also `json` and `csv` processors, which will open the result set in the chosen format.

 ```sql
 -- result set as normal table